bazelbuild/bazel/site/docs/glossary.md

 compilers, linkers, interpreters or/and linters.
 A toolchain can also vary by platform, that is, a Unix compiler toolchain's components may differ for the Windows variant, even though the toolchain is for the same language.
-Selecting the right toolchain for the platform is known as *toolchain resolution*.
+Selecting the right toolchain for the platform is known as toolchain resolution.

 #### Top-level